Betsy Braddock: Crimson Dawn

-When Sabretooth gutted Betsy, Angel, Wolverine, Doctor Strange, and Gomurr the Ancient retrieved a magical liquid from the Crimson Dawn dimension that healed her and gave her the new ability to teleport through shadows, but also marked her with a red tattoo over her left eye.
+Betsy was gutted by Sabretooth which led Angel, Wolverine, Doctor Strange and Gomurr the Ancient to retrieve a magical liquid from the Crimson Dawn dimension to heal her.
+This gave her the new ability to teleport through shadows, also marking her with a red tattoo over her left eye.
 Her personality took on a cold edge, which created distance between her and Warren.
 Kuragari, Proctor of the Crimson Dawn, tried to claim Betsy as his bride, but was thwarted with Gomurr and Angel's aid, freeing Betsy of the Dawn's influence.
-However, Betsy still retained the abilities associated with it.
+Betsy retained the abilities associated with it.
 Soon after these events, the couple retired from active duty with the X-Men.

 Subsequently, she aided Storm against the Shadow King, who tricked Betsy into initiating a psychic shockwave that disabled all other telepaths, leaving him unchallenged on the astral plane.
 Her own astral form was destroyed, but her exposure to the Crimson Dawn gave her a new shadow form with temporarily enhanced powers, which she used to trap the Shadow King's core.
 To keep him trapped she was forced to constantly focus her telepathy on him, effectively rendering herself powerless.